restarian/brace_document/docs/README.md

 **Bonuses:**
 * A beautiful showpiece of fully asynchronous non-blocking run-time program/script.
 * Incorporates many asynchronous functional programming techniques.
-* Idempotent design runs safely from anywhere on the system in scripts or from the command line.
+* Idempotent API design runs safely from anywhere on the system in scripts or from the command line.
-* Uses asynchronous module definition syntax.
+* Uses AMD (asynchronous module definition) syntax.
 * Runs in Linux and/or Windows environments.
 * Well commented, professional code

 **Caveat:**
 * Not unit tested yet
+* The entire parser API can not be set to operate synchronously or asynchronously with one option setting.

 This module provides an idempotent script/shell command that injects navigation list syntax into markdown pages.
 The pages are collected from a directory in the git project and link urls are created which reference them.

+The command below is used to create these very docs. navlink -v -r -t Brace Navlink -b docs doc/

 Below is the markdown page before and after mutation: